Save This Page

 Parameters:

-object - the Object to build a toString for
+object - the Object to build a toString for, not recommended to be null

 public ToStringBuilder(Object object,